tianocore-docs/edk2-BuildSpecification/13_build_reports/138_module_section.md

 * Class\*: The library class name of the library instance
 * C\*: The library constructor if it exists
 * D\*: The library destructor if it exists
+* Time: The build time of this library if it exists

 The items marked with \* are only available when the module is an EDKII style module and they must be listed in the next line immediately after library